As Israel begins offensive on Gaza City, an exhausted military may face a manpower problem

 The Israeli military is already on the outskirts of Gaza City, Israel Defense Forces (IDF) spokesman Brig.
 Gen. Effie Defrin said Wednesday, in what he described as the first steps of the larger operation.

+An Israeli military official told CNN that there will be “several steps” before Israeli ground forces move into the city.
+It is partially encircled by Israeli troops, the official said, and some forces are already operating in the area of Zeitoun, west of the city center.
+The IDF has begun preparing for the city’s evacuation by sending in more tents for displaced Palestinians, but evacuation warnings have not yet been issued.

-When the security cabinet first approved the takeover of Gaza City, Israeli officials estimated the plan could take five months or more.
+When Israel’s security cabinet first approved the takeover of Gaza City, Israeli officials estimated the plan could take five months or more.
 But on Wednesday, Netanyahu instructed the military to shorten the timeline.

 After nearly two years of war, and with no end in sight amid the next major operation, Israel’s military chief warned of the added burden on the troops, many of whom have been called up multiple times to fight in Gaza.
 IDF Chief of Staff Lt.
 Gen. Eyal Zamir told the security cabinet earlier this month that the military faced attrition and burnout, but his concerns were dismissed as Netanyahu and his coalition partners pushed ahead with the new war plans.